Mel Gibson interview ends awkwardly after he’s asked about Will Smith

 He also issued an apology to Rock, with the comedian saying during his first stand-up show since the incident on Wednesday (30 March) that he was “still processing” what happened.

-In 2006, Gibson was arrested for suspected drink-driving in Malibu and made anti-Semitic remarks to a policeman, which he later apologised for, stating that the comments were “blurted out in a moment of insanity”.
+In 2006, Gibson was arrested for suspected drink driving in Malibu and made anti-Semitic remarks to a policeman, which he later apologised for, stating that the comments were “blurted out in a moment of insanity”.

 According to a police report, Gibson asked the officer if he was Jewish and said: “F***ing Jews.
 The Jews are responsible for all the wars in the world.”